OpenMDAO/AcousticAnalogies.jl/docs/src/openfast_example.md

 We start by loading Julia dependencies, which are available in the General registry
 ```@example first_example
-module iea3p4
 using AcousticAnalogies
 using AcousticMetrics
 using ColorSchemes: colorschemes
 using GLMakie
+using Interpolations: linear_interpolation
-using DelimitedFiles
+using FLOWMath: FLOWMath
 using KinematicCoordinateTransformations
 using LinearAlgebra: ×
-using StaticArrays
-using AcousticMetrics
+using StaticArrays: @SVector
 using Statistics
-using Interpolations
 nothing # hide
 ```

 Next, we set the user-defined inputs:
 * number of blades, usually 3 for modern wind turbines